 Interactive mode works better for more advanced users.
 The parameters for lookup are added separately so they can be sent by users.
 The command queries name servers for information on hosts and domains.

-Noninteractive mode enters the nslookup command and the desired parameters, making it easier for beginners getting to know the commands.
+Noninteractive mode enters the name server lookup command and the desired parameters, making it easier for beginners getting to know the commands.
 With noninteractive mode, the nslookup tool inspects the address entries in your DNS servers cache.
 It retrieves the current DNS server you’re using, the domain URL, and the IPv4 and IPv6 addresses.

 How to access the nslookup command

 Learning how to use the nslookup command is simple.
-The nslookup command is accessible on almost every software system through the command center.
+The command is accessible on almost every software system through the command center and helps perform various DNS-related tasks, including DNS and reverse DNS searches.
 To find the command center on your computer and nslookup an IP address, follow the instructions below for Microsoft, Apple, and Linux.

 Nslookup command on Microsoft

-Microsoft computer users have several ways to access the command prompt and input the nslookup command in Windows.
+Microsoft computer users have several ways to access the command prompt and input the name server lookup command in Windows.

 Open the Windows start menu and search command prompt in the search bar.
 It will pop up with a shortcut for access.